BazzaCuda/MinimalistMediaPlayerX/README.md

 - You can "fast forward" through an entire media file by holding down the TAB key.
 Or backwards by holding down CTRL-TAB.
 Thanks to MPV, the audio is maintained at the correct pitch.

-- If a corresponding subtitle file exists for the media file (.srt file, for example), the subtitles will be shown automatically.
+- If a corresponding subtitle file exists for the media file (.srt file, for example), or if the media file contains subtitles,the subtitles will be shown automatically.

 - Full-resolution screenshots can be saved for individual frames.